EIP-7928 - Block-Level Access Lists

 Code

-Track post‑transaction runtime bytecode for deployed or modified contracts, and delegation indicators as defined in EIP-7702.
+Track post‑transaction runtime bytecode for deployed or modified contracts, and delegation indicators for successful delegations as defined in EIP-7702.

 Nonce